THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 Emotional Development

-Focusing doesn't automatically lead to wanting and emotionally learnt habitual ruts.
+This learning system we developed in the practical world, is the same one we use for feelings and emotions, and feelings and emotions also develop habitual ruts.Focusing doesn't automatically lead to wanting and emotionally learnt habitual ruts.
 Look at a wall, focus on it, you don't want it; focus on the floor, a bus, a tree, you don't want them all.
-It's only when we feel, see, hear, smell, taste, touch or think something which causes pleasure or displeasure that it sometimes – depending on the degree of pleasure or displeasure – leads to wanting it (or wanting to avoid it).
+But when we feel something which causes pleasure or displeasure then sometimes – depending on the degree of pleasure or displeasure – it leads to wanting it (or wanting to avoid it).

 We repeat what is pleasurable, or what promises future pleasure.
 We avoid repeating what is unpleasurable.
 This is sensible.
 And such habitual ruts are a successful way to live with purpose, and to get what we want.

 Even if an habitual rut, a 'memory repetition', is unpleasurable, it gives us a sense of direction and a basis to compare, evaluate and guide other experiences.
 It gives us a direction in life.
-Having a sense of purpose is all to do with having focus points in life.

-Even when we are dreaming or daydreaming it is about something specific, we are absent-mindedly focusing on doing something or going somewhere.
+Even when we are dreaming or daydreaming it is about something specific, we are focusing on doing something or going somewhere.

 The only exceptions are the occasional panoramic moments when we are amazed at the stars or looking over the ocean, but when they happen we hardly recognise why or how.